Measuring frailty in the elderly: an indicator based on a super-classifier: Discussion and conclusion

 \subsection{Limits and improvements}

-As already mentioned, our indicator's prediction of the hospitalization event shows a lower AUC compared to the other events' prediction, suggesting that the model may not be optimal for predicting this outcome due to its high prevalence.
-Indeed, among the main causes of hospitalization are traumas, a condition that also involves other spheres of the older person's health beyond frailty \citep{annuario2020Online}.
-To improve the hospitalization predictive capacity, it might be useful to include additional explanatory variables in the classifier; in particular, determinants variables not directly related to the frailty condition could be included if useful to explain the process underlying hospitalization.
+As already mentioned, our indicator's prediction of the hospitalisation event shows a lower AUC compared to the other events' prediction, suggesting that the model may not be optimal for predicting this outcome, as it is very generic and can have many different causes, not necessarily related to frailty.
+Indeed, among the main causes of hospitalisation is trauma, a condition that also involves other spheres of the older person's health beyond frailty \citep{annuario2020Online}.
+To improve the hospitalisation predictive capacity, it might be useful to include additional explanatory variables in the classifier; in particular, determinants variables not directly related to the frailty condition could be included, if useful to explain the process underlying hospitalisation.
+However, it is worth noting that this limitation ultimately does not lie in the aggregation method but in the choice of outcomes.

 At the variable selection stage, some problems could arise in using the binomial test to identify the most important determinants of frailty.
 The test performed on the number of times a variable is used as a split in gradient tree boosting does not take into account the decrease in the variance of the residuals.
 This could result in the selection of a determinant that is used many times as a split in the final part of the trees, but whose contribution to decreasing variance is less than a determinant used a smaller number of times as a split in the top part of the trees.
-In addition, our final selection identifies a very small number of determinants for the adverse events hip fracture and onset of dementia, a number that may not fully describe the underlying frailty mechanism.
+In addition, our final selection identifies a very small number of determinants for the hip fracture and onset of dementia adverse events, a number that may not fully describe the underlying frailty mechanism.
 This over-selection could be due to the low prevalence of such outcomes in the population.
 Therefore, a different methodology could be used to select the most important determinants of frailty that can better handle the low population prevalence of some adverse events.